Wilderness Wally's Americana

 Memorial Day in New Zealand

-The number of Americans visiting New Zealand now stands at about 205,000 a year.
-Most of these tourists arrive by airplane and find New Zealand a beautiful country with friendly and welcoming people.
+The number of Americans visiting New Zealand now stands at about 212,000 a year.
+Most of these tourists arrive by air and find New Zealand a beautiful country with friendly and welcoming people.
 These figures have grown dramatically with the development of relatively inexpensive air travel.
-There was another time, however, when these same shores swelled with almost equal numbers from the USA.
+There was another time, however, when these same shores swelled with almost equal numbers from the USA, only in those days the journey was made by ship.

 An ever-declining number of people, both American and Kiwi, will remember a time, many years ago, when the number of Americans here averaged 50,000 at any one time and a total of 100,000 came in two years.
-It was 1942 to 1944 when war in the pacific raged and the arriving Americans came by ship not aircraft.
+It was 1942 to 1944 when war in the pacific raged.

 Nor were they tourists, they were U.S. Soldiers, Marines and Sailors.
 They came before boarding ships and sailing off to war or for a brief respite before returning to another battle.
 It was a time that would change the lives of both Americans and many of the New Zealanders.